-In November 2019, the Company closed a public offering of an aggregate of 233,341 shares of its Common Stock, at an offering price of \$3.60 per share (the offering, the "2019 Offering").
+In November 2019, the Company closed a public offering of an aggregate of 233,341 shares of its common stock, at an offering price of \$3.60 per share (the offering, the "2019 Offering").
 The net proceeds to the Company after deducting placement agent fees and other offering expenses, were \$367 thousand.
-In connection with the 2019 Offering, the Company agreed to issue, and in January 2020 issued, to designees of H.C.
-Wainwright & Co., LLC ("Wainwright"), the placement agent for the Offering, warrants (the "Placement Agent Warrants") to purchase an aggregate of 15,168 shares of the Company's Common Stock.
-The Placement Agent Warrants have an exercise price of \$4.50 per share, are immediately exercisable and expire in November 2024.
+In connection with the 2019 Offering, the Company agreed to issue, and in January 2020 issued, to designees of Wainwright, the placement agent for the 2019 Offering, warrants to purchase an aggregate of 15,168 shares of the Company's common stock (the "2019 Placement Agent Warrants").
+The 2019 Placement Agent Warrants have an exercise price of \$4.50 per share, are immediately exercisable and expire in November 2024.
+The Company assessed whether the 2019 Placement Agent Warrants required accounting as derivatives and determined that they were (1) indexed to the Company's own stock and (2) classified in stockholders' equity in accordance with ASC Topic 815, Derivatives and Hedging.
+As such, the Company concluded that the 2019 Placement Agent Warrants meet the scope exception for determining whether the instruments require accounting as derivatives and accordingly are classified in stockholders' equity.
+The fair value of the 2019 Placement Agent Warrants was estimated at \$59 thousand using a Black-Scholes model with the following assumptions: expected volatility of 100.82%, risk free interest rate of 1.61%, expected life of 5 years and no dividends.
+During the year ended December 31, 2020, there was no exercise activity related to the 2019 Placement Agent Warrants.